- 1st reading - Bill is received, printed and circulated. Often referred to as "tabling" the bill.

 - 2nd reading - Debate on the principle of the bill.

 - Study - Bill is sent to a committee for study.
-Often witnesses will speak on the merits of the bill, and so committee proceedings can be useful in determining the legislative intent of a bill.
+Often witnesses will speak on the merits of the bill, making committee proceedings useful if you are trying to determine the legislative intent of a bill.

 - Report stage - Committee reports back to the House or Senate.
 Any motions to amend the bill are now debated.

 - 3rd reading - Bill, as amended, is re-printed and circulated.
-There is no debate, and then the bill is put to a vote.
+There is no debate at this stage; the bill is put to a vote.

-- Royal assent - Once 3rd reading vote is approvedm the bill is sent to the Governor-General (federal) or Lieutenant-Governor (provincial) for final approval.
+- Royal assent - Once the bill passes its final 3rd reading, it is sent to the Governor-General (federal) or Lieutenant-Governor (provincial) for final approval.

 - Proclamation date - Bill comes into force (that is, becomes an official law).
-Sometimes this is the same date as the Royal assent; sometimes it is a different date, usually specified in the law itself.
+Sometimes this is the same date as the Royal assent, and sometimes it is a different date entirely which is usually mentioned in the law itself.

 For more information, see: